jenniferhalloran/git-collaboration-practice/README.md

 Hello, this is Jenn and Stirling's Github practice.
-This is stirling talkind now.
+This is stirling talking now.

+# welcome to our repo